takecare/haiku/README.md

 ## Haiku

+A tool to help you write Haikus in 🇵🇹 PT-PT and 🇧🇷 PT-BR.

+Note: Portuguese makes heavy usage of characters that are not in the English alphabet - e.g. "ó", "ç", "é", etc. Writing "olá" or "ónibus" is therefore different from writing "ola" and "onibus".
+So, words missing accents where they are required are fundamentally different from the ones that have them ("ola" vs "olá"), or they might not even be words (like "onibus").
+This service is not yet ready to support this sort of cases.

 ## Server

 The enterity of the infrastructure is on Deta, requiring little to no intervention on our end.

 At the moment we have only one micro/cloud function, named `syllables`.
-At the moment it requires no authentication whatsoever (although we may be adding API keys in the future).
+It currently requires no authentication whatsoever (although we may be adding API keys in the future).
 It is served over HTTPS, managed by Deta.

 It's our whole API, providing endpoints to determine the number of syllables in